Carbon- and Water-Intensive Cow's Milk Defies Company's 'Green' Pledge

 I’m writing on behalf of People for the Ethical Treatment of Animals (PETA) and our more than 3 million members and supporters.
 As an organization that works hard to raise awareness of the devastating impact that the animal-agriculture industry has on our environment, we applaud your efforts to make Kellogg a more sustainable company.
 To set Kellogg apart as a leader in the industry, I urge you to start promoting soy and nut milks on Kellogg cereal boxes instead of promoting cow’s milk, since cutting out carbon- and resource-intensive cow’s milk is one of the best things that we can all do to protect the planet.

 Raising and killing cows for their milk and flesh is simply unsustainable.
-The United Nations has stated that a global shift toward a vegan diet is necessary in order to combat the worst effects of climate change.
+The United Nations has stated that a global shift toward a vegan diet is vital if we are to combat the worst effects of climate change.
 According to a recent study, if people who eat a standard American diet went vegan, they would reduce their food-related carbon footprint by 60 percent—what better place for us all to start than with a bowl of cereal at breakfast?

 In addition to cutting down on greenhouse-gas emissions, promoting plant-based milks would help conserve water, a critically important issue as the Southwest continues to battle extreme drought.
 It takes an estimated 1,000 gallons of water to produce 1 gallon of cow’s milk but only 50 gallons of water to produce 1 gallon of soy milk.
 Promoting soy milk instead of cow’s milk would be a fast-track way for you to reach your water-conservation goals.